hartwigmedical/actin/molecular/README.md

 | Uncertain resistant, B-level              | Suspect resistant treatment         |
 | Resistant, C-level or D-level             | Suspect resistant treatment         |

-Finally:
+Notes:

 - All responsive on-label evidence from `ICLUSION` is mapped to external trials in ACTIN datamodel
-- Responsive treatments are cleaned according to their evidence level (such that an approved treatment cannot also be a pre-clinical treatment)
+- Responsive treatments are cleaned according to their evidence level.
+The highest evidence levels for each treatment are kept (such that an approved treatment cannot also be a pre-clinical treatment)
 - Resistant treatments are retained only in case responsive evidence for the same treatment is present as well (either approved or experimental).

 #### 2. Mapping of all ORANGE fields to ACTIN molecular datamodel

 The ACTIN datamodel is created from the ORANGE data according to below.

 Molecular base data: